narendra3003/SwiftSynk_PythonProject/README.md

 # SwiftSynk - A Syncing Application

 SwiftSynk is a file synchronization application designed to ensure that files and folders are seamlessly synced and backed up with Google Drive.
-This project was developed as a Python Mini Project for SE IT at the University of Mumbai.
+This project was developed as a Semester Mini Project based on Python under the curriculum of University of Mumbai.

 ## Features of SwiftSynk: